School of Medicine

 Isaac and Madeline Stein Family Professor and Professor, by courtesy, of Electrical Engineering and of Ophthalmology

-Current Research and Scholarly Interests The development and organization of visual cortex.
-The study of the brain pathways essential for reading development.
+Current Research and Scholarly Interests Models and measures of the human visual system.
+The brain pathways essential for reading development.
 Diffusion tensor imaging, functional magnetic resonance imaging and computational modeling of visual perception and brain processes.

 C. Jason Wang, MD, PhD